 - 4.1 The suicide Postvention team is chaired by the University Chaplain.
+The Postvention team involves a core of:

+- Chaplaincy

+- Corporate Communications

+- Occupational Health

+- Security Services

-The Postvention team involves a core of: - Chaplaincy - Student Services - Students Association (Director of Wellbeing) - Occupational Health - Corporate Communications - 4.2 The team reports to the University Mental Health Taskforce.
+- Student Services

+- 4.2 The team reports to the University Mental Health Network.
 The remit of the team is to support members of the University community and their families in the event of a suicide.
-This work is further specified in University Protocols that guide compassionate responses to the death of a member of our community in any circumstances.
+This work is further specified in University protocols that guide compassionate responses to the death of a member of our community in any circumstances.
 Each member of the team has a defined responsibility, covering areas such as leadership, family liaison, contagion and communication, internally and with external agencies, including the media.
-This group meets on an as needed basis in response to a suicide in our community. - 4.3 As for the other teams, individual team members have regular, committed continuing professional development which feeds into the work of the team.
-Joint team training is conducted annually and takes an anonymised case-based scenario approach informed by our local contexts and response frameworks.
+This group meets on an as needed basis in response to a suicide in our community.

+- 4.3 Individual team members have regular, committed continuing professional development which feeds into the work of the team.
+Joint team training is conducted annually and takes a case-based scenario approach informed by our local contexts and response frameworks.